 Halfpenny dinners for poor children in East London.
 Illustration for The Illustrated London News, 26 March 1870.

 Efforts to alleviate the suffering were made, with differing degrees of success.
-Numerous charitable organisations emerged over this time, partly due to the growth of Evangelicalism.
+Numerous charitable organisations emerged, partly due to the growth of Evangelicalism.
 One example of such an organisation was The Salvation Army.
-Religion played a big part in the attitude towards charity, which increasingly became regarded as a duty and a ‘woman’s occupation’.
+Religion played a big part in the attitude towards charity, which increasingly became regarded as a ‘woman’s occupation’.

 The situation of the poor and the working class wasn’t made better by the rising food prices – a direct result of the Corn Laws, which restricted grain imports.
 This era also saw the devastating Irish potato famine (1845-1852), which resulted in the death of approximately one million people and massive emigration (more than a million) to countries such as the United States, Canada and Australia.